Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Outline
 A spreadsheet with a customized perpetual calendar that allows team members to make bookings for their duties each month and update specific bookings as events to the Outlook Calendar.
 It involves utilizing multiple Functions, Conditional Formatting, and VBA macros to efficiently achieve the desired objectives.
-And created Formulas and VBA macros with the help of ChatGPT
+Created Formulas and VBA macros are with the help of ChatGPT.

 ---